mohishghadge/Infimatrix_Post_Manager_App/README.md

 - Fetch and display posts from the API
 - Pagination with next and previous buttons
 - Highlight the current page
+- Show the modal with specific cards data
+- Adding & Deleting the posts
 - Smooth UI with responsive grid layout
 - Error handling and loading states